 - 3. All development should be sustainable, consistent with the primary purpose of AONB designation, and support the special qualities of the AONB as set out in the most up to date Management Plan for the area. - 4.
 Within the AONB, and its immediate setting, all proposals should address the capacity of the landscape and its ability to accommodate the development.
 Great weight will to be given to the conservation and enhancement of landscape character; the natural environment; wildlife; cultural heritage and the historic environment. - 5.
 Major development will not be permitted unless exceptional circumstances exist and it can be shown to be in the public interest.
 Consideration of such schemes will be assessed against the criteria set out in the NPPF. - 6.
-The intimate nature of the landscape within the AONB means that relatively smallscale development proposals may be considered to be significant, depending on the local context. - 7.
+The intimate nature of the landscape within the AONB means that relatively small-scale development proposals may be considered to be significant, depending on the local context. - 7.
 To promote vibrant communities, and help maintain local service provision, small scale growth and investment within the AONB will be supported for the following purposes, provided that it does not cause adverse harm to the landscape: - a.
-Agriculture and horticulture - Residential conversions and rural exception sites (see Policy LIV9) - c.
+Agriculture and horticulture - b.
+Residential conversions and rural exception sites (see Policy LIV9) - c.
 Engineering operations and essential infrastructure - d.
 Sustainable tourism - 8.
 Development proposals outside a defined settlement boundary (i.e. within hamlets or the open countryside) will be treated as exceptions and will only be permitted where they demonstrate that there would be no adverse impact on settlement or landscape character; and that it: - a.
 Requires a rural location - b.
 Will help to sustain an existing business, including farm diversification and tourism schemes - c.
-Supports tourism (see Policy WRK 16) - d.
+Supports tourism (see Policy WRK 12) - d.
 Adjoins a settlement and contributes to the meeting of a proven and essential housing need in that location (see Policy LIV9) - e.
 Represents a sensitive and appropriate reuse, redevelopment or extension of an existing and structurally sound building

 Strategic Objectives 2 • 4 • 9 • 10

 Local Plan Part 1 Policies SDP2 • SDP7 • ENV1

 Local Plan Part 2 Policies LIV8 • WRK12

-&lt;sup>8 As set out in the National Parks and Access to the Countryside Act 1949; confirmed by Section 82 of the Countryside and Rights of Way Act 2000.
+&lt;sup>9 As set out in the National Parks and Access to the Countryside Act 1949; confirmed by Section 82 of the Countryside and Rights of Way Act 2000.

 Targets Conserve and enhance the landscape and scenic beauty of the AONB.
 The conservation and enhancement of wildlife and cultural heritage.
 Promote sustainable and high quality design.
-Triggers Indicators Delivery Agencies Pendle Borough Council, Parish Councils, Natural England, Lancashire County Council (AONB Unit) Delivery Mechanisms Determination of planning applications through the development management process.
+Triggers Approval of major development within the AONB Visitor numbers and overnight stays in Pendle.
+Indicators Location of development by settlement.
+Contributions made by Tourism to the Pendle Economy.
+Delivery Agencies Pendle Borough Council, Parish Councils, Natural England, Lancashire County Council (AONB Unit) Delivery Mechanisms Determination of planning applications through the development management process.
 Consideration of the AONB Management Plan through design making.
 Risks Development pressures for new development within or close to the boundary of the AONB (L-M) Development is not of a high quality design (M) Lack of cooperation from landowners (L) Contingencies Review guidance for assessing development within the AONB with key partners.
-Enforcement Action Key Linkages National Planning Policy Framework (2019) Planning Practice Guidance Design Principles SPD Open Countryside and AONB SPD
+Enforcement Action Key Linkages National Planning Policy Framework (2021) Planning Practice Guidance Design Principles SPD Open Countryside and AONB SPD